MrAlexSee/Fingerprints/README.md

 A proof-of-concept program for lightweight fingerprints for fast approximate keyword matching.
 Authors: Aleksander Cisłak, Szymon Grabowski.

-Accepted for publication as *Lightweight Fingerprints for Fast Approximate Keyword Matching Using Bitwise Operations* in Computing and Informatics journal.
+Published as *Lightweight Fingerprints for Fast Approximate Keyword Matching Using Bitwise Operations* (Cisłak and Grabowski), Computing and Informatics, 02/2019, pp. 367-389.
-A preprint is available at the following link: https://arxiv.org/abs/1711.08475.
+Also available as a preprint at the following link: https://arxiv.org/abs/1711.08475.

 ## Compilation